ChromeConnect1/classAstudents-database--oracle-SQL-project-/README.md

 # classAstudents-database--oracle-SQL-project-
 This is a databse of a group of teenagers in an institution created by me

- Learn how to create an SQL tabble
+ Learn how to create an SQL table

  How to insert values into the table